 Journal of Real-Time Image Processing.
 He is currently

 serving as University Relations Chair of IEEE Dallas Section,

 and Chair of

-SPIE Conference on Real-Time Image and Video Processing.
+SPIE Conference on Real-Time Image Processing and Deep Learning.

 To Home Page